albertpul/mydigitalme/README.md

 A way to obtain revenue when sharing your data with others

+* Applications and Services Development Framework

+Utilities for others to connect with the platform in a secure way and build value added services and applications

 # The way things work today
 * There isn't a clear and uniformed representation of us in the Internet
 * We don't have any ownership over the data we are producing constantly in our every day life